A few readers asked me to do an explication of my poem “Limited Engagement,” which is reposted here:

 This poem is meant as a bittersweet love song to what happens in the inner landscape of long term caregivers, as time passes, and respite, social engagement, and connectedness to others become ephemeral.
 It is also about our loss of faith in community; we need active inclusion, and when it is not forthcoming, the hopeful eyes we lift to everyone else’s become dimmed with resignation.

 So we return what we receive, meaning a) in kind, i.e. we learn to give of ourselves as parsimoniously as our children receive from society; and b) we take very little of what is offered to us because we do not want for ourselves what people are not willing to give to our autistic children.
-The metaphor of the chartered account and his wind-battered brass shingle symbolizes our knowledge that others have their own struggles and priorities; we recognize their reasons for resource-guarding against us even as their rejection wounds us.
+The metaphor of the chartered accountant and his wind-battered brass shingle symbolizes our knowledge that others have their own struggles and priorities; we recognize their reasons for resource-guarding against us even as their rejection wounds us.

 I draw a distinction between the chartered accountant and us to show that our reasons for limited engagement lie elsewhere.
 Boiling milk is an iconic Indian household activity, a first step in making yoghurt.
 I use it as a way of showing that severe autism can render even simple family life moments challenging.
 Family traditions, cultural norms, tokens of affection—they all become permanently changed.
 Since sensory processing is such an issue with autistic people in general, and in our household specifically, I use the burnt milk smell to emphasize how hanging onto old ways does not serve us.
 So we are irrevocably changed by every attempt we have made to act ‘normal,’ as they were acts of desperation on our part, in an effort to block the knowledge that we had a new reality before us.